cantaloupe-project/cantaloupe/README.md

     # To help in debugging
     print_stack_trace_on_error_page = true

-    # The image processor to use.
-The only available value is
+    # The image processor to use for various source formats.
+The only
-    # `ImageMagickProcessor`.
+    # available value, currently, is `ImageMagickProcessor`.
-    # Note that the `convert` and `identify` binaries must be in the PATH.
+    processor.jp2 = ImageMagickProcessor
+    processor.jpg = ImageMagickProcessor
+    processor.tif = ImageMagickProcessor
+    # Fall back to a general-purpose processor that supports just about
+    # everything.
-    processor = ImageMagickProcessor
+    processor.fallback = ImageMagickProcessor

     # The path resolver that translates the identifier in the URL to a path.
     # Available values are `FilesystemResolver` and `HttpResolver`.